Landline switch FAQs and quick answers

 Will this cost me anything?

-The migration itself should not cost you extra.
-Your provider is responsible for moving you to the new system.
-However, if devices like alarms or telecare need replacing, there may be a cost for the new equipment.
+The migration itself should not cost extra; your provider pays to move you.
+If devices like alarms or telecare need replacing, there may be a cost for the new equipment.
 Ask your alarm or telecare provider about upgrade costs and timelines.

 Can I refuse the upgrade?

-Not indefinitely.
-The old network is being retired.
-However, if you have a genuine safety concern (for example, you rely on telecare and a safe alternative is not yet in place), your provider should not force the migration.
+Not indefinitely: the old network is being retired.
+If you have a genuine safety concern (for example, you rely on telecare and a safe alternative is not yet in place), your provider should not force the migration.
 Ofcom guidance says vulnerable customers should not be moved if it would put them at risk.

 Getting help